 About the IISER Consortium

 Indian Institutes of Science Education and Research (IISERs) are a group of seven public research institutions first established by the Government of India in 2006 through the Ministry of Education.
 They provide collegiate education in basic sciences coupled with research at the undergraduate and postgraduate level.
 All IISERs were declared as Institutes of National Importance by the Parliament of India in 2012 to promote them as leading institutions in the field of basic sciences.

 The Company of Biologists is a not-for-profit publishing organisation dedicated to supporting and inspiring the biological community.
 We partner with libraries and library consortia to enable biologists worldwide to access our leading peer-reviewed hybrid journals – Development, Journal of Cell Science and Journal of Experimental Biology.

 We also have a long-standing and ongoing commitment to Open Access.
-Our cost-neutral Read & Publish initiative enables corresponding authors at participating institutions to publish an uncapped number of OA research articles in our hybrid journals without charge.
+Our cost-neutral Read & Publish initiative enables corresponding authors at participating institutions to publish an uncapped number of OA research articles in our hybrid journals and our two fully OA journals – Disease Models & Mechanisms and Biology Open without paying an Article Processing Charge (APC).
 We were the first not-for-profit publisher to commit to the Transformative Journal approach and our journals were the first to be awarded Transformative Journal status by Plan S. We also publish two fully OA journals – Disease Models & Mechanisms and Biology Open.
 Over 600 institutions in 41 countries are now participating in our cost-neutral Read & Publish OA initiative.
 We also have Read & Publish agreements with ten library consortia.